Would You Work For Yourself?

 The gap between these two answers is your opportunity for growth.
 Here are three ways to narrow the gap.

 People watch leaders closely.
 Your tone in a meeting, your ability to stay calm under pressure, your follow-through, and even your body language all ripple outward.
 Humans are wired to respond to emotional cues, especially from those who hold authority.
-When leaders approach their work with steadiness, curiosity, and composure, teams feel safer and more capable.
+When leaders approach their work with steadiness, curiosity, and a genuine focus on serving others, teams feel safer and more capable.
 When leaders are overwhelmed, reactive, or inconsistent, teams sense it immediately.

 This does not mean leaders must be upbeat or polished at all times.
 It means being intentional.
 Ask yourself: